-In addition to our major, student-focused efforts, the site conducts numerous tours and interpretations for visiting general and professional audiences.
-In the last year these have included: The New Hampshire Fisheries Council; The New England Forestry Foundation, The New England-St. Lawrence Valley Geography meeting (Nestval), and a group of regional silviculturists.
-If you are interested in bringing a group for a tour, please visit our Tours page.
+In addition to our major, student-focused efforts, the site conducts numerous tours and interpretations for visiting general and professional audiences, such as The New Hampshire Fisheries Council; The New England Forestry Foundation, The New England-St. Lawrence Valley Geography meeting (Nestval), and The Society of American Foresters.

 Poultney Woodshed Project

 On April 22, 2010—the 40th anniversary of the original Earth Day—Green Mountain College (GMC) inaugurated its new wood biomass co-generation facility in Poultney, Vermont.
 The facility provides 85 percent of the heat required by the college and 20 percent of its electricity, thus helping fulfill the college’s environmental mission by using renewable biomass energy instead of fossil fuels, an energy solution that reduces the campus’s carbon footprint.